-PTS is an AUJS political leadership development program, which is run in the nation’s capital.
-PTS offers its participants the opportunity to engage with Federal-level politicians, lobbyists, key media figures, and opinion leaders.
+PTS is an exclusive AUJS political leadership development immersive, which is run in the nation’s capital and is offered free of charge, including flights to Fellows.
+PTS participants are given the opportunity to engage with Federal-level politicians, lobbyists, key media figures, and opinion leaders.
 Political skills training and tours in key sites around Canberra are also included in this program.
-Exact dates for PTS to be advised.
+PTS will likely be held in August 2019.

 Internship positions will commence in the summer holiday period following the main components of the Fellowship.
 Fellows are offered placements in organisations related to the political landscape and policy making environment of Australia.